 Pour-Over

-A hands-on brewing method that uses a manual drip brewer, like a Chemex, where hot water is poured over medium-fine to medium ground-size coffee in a paper filter.
-This offers more control and precision over the brew, resulting in a cup that highlights the coffee’s natural brightness and flavors.
+Pour-over coffee uses a manual drip brewer, such as a Chemex, with medium-fine to medium ground coffee in a paper filter.
+This hands-on method allows precise control over the brewing process, resulting in a cup that highlights the coffee’s brightness and nuanced flavors.

 Cold Brew